-Physics (0112)
+Physics Associate in Science Degree (0112)

 The goal of the Physics Associate in Science degree program is to provide students with the foundation of basic physics theory.
 The graduate will normally be able to transfer to Physics or Engineering baccalaureate degree program on the junior level.
 Specific objectives include providing students with: